greenpanther93/MicroJPetStore/README.md

 # MicroJPetStore

-To run this microservice architecture, you must first install [docker](https://docs.docker.com/docker-for-mac/install/)
+To run this microservice architecture, you must first install [docker](https://docs.docker.com/docker-for-mac/install/) then follow theses steps:

 1. Build the images with docker-compose